- Print this page

 - lot identification (date marking may be used in lieu of the lot identification).

-See FSANZ PART 1.2 Labelling and other Information Requirements and user guides.
+See PART 1.2 Labelling and other Information Requirements and user guides.

 Egg stamping

-From November 2014, all eggs must be individually stamped with the producer's unique identifier -- usually a number or code -- so they can be traced back to the producer.
+All eggs sold in NSW must be individually stamped with the producer's unique identifier -- usually a number or code -- so they can be traced back to the producer.

-More information regarding egg stamping requirements can be found on the Egg Stamping page or Egg stamping for egg producers factsheet .
+For more information about egg stamping requirements and what to do if stamping equipment fails, visit our Egg Stamping page or Egg stamping for egg producers factsheet .

 Testing